 There’s no doubt her intentions were good, but we don’t have time for surface fixes.
 We need our government, local and national, and that means all our MPs, to take action which addresses the climate crisis at its core.

-Demand 3: The Government recognises that young people have the biggest stake in our future by bringing the voting age down to 16
+Demand 3: The Government recognises that young people have the biggest stake in our future by lowering the voting age to 16

 Natasha then read out our demands, making clear that we were serious, had specific aims and were setting the agenda for change.